TimeToogo/Penumbra/README.md

-Storm - Still in development
+Penumbra - Still in development
 ============================

 Domain oriented ORM, crafted with passion for PHP 5.4+.

-Storm is not finished, the foundation and architecture is there, but the codebase has almost no unit tests.
-Since storm was originally a learning exercise with the goal of creating an orm that does not influence the domain model, this project has maintained a good code quality, but it is quickly becoming apparent that I cannot single handedly develop and maintain this project, especially with
+Penumbra is not finished, the foundation and architecture is there, but the codebase has almost no unit tests.
+Since penumbra was originally a learning exercise with the goal of creating an orm that does not influence the domain model, this project has maintained a good code quality, but it is quickly becoming apparent that I cannot single handedly develop and maintain this project, especially with